-Anyone who has ever stepped onto an elliptical knows that it’s a good all-over workout.
-The big questions are how to lose weight on an elliptical machine and if it’s possible to develop an elliptical weight loss plan.
-The answers are yes and yes.
+Anyone who has ever stepped onto an elliptical knows that it’s a good workout for the whole body.
+Lots of people want to learn how to lose weight on an elliptical machine and if it’s possible to develop an elliptical weight-loss plan.

 The basic key to weight loss is to burn more calories than you take in.
-To start out, you will need to calculate your daily intake of calories and the amount of time that you will need to exercise in order to achieve your weight-loss goal.
+To start out, the first steps will be calculating the daily intake of calories and the amount of exercise needed to lose weight.

-It’s best to consider these estimates as just that: estimates only.
+Remember that this is just an estimate.
 Each person exercises at a different level of intensity, and it’s impossible to determine an exact amount of calories that will be burned while doing this type of exercise.

-However, if you consider that the average daily caloric intake for a moderately active 26-year-old woman is 2,600 calories (to maintain their weight), then burning nearly 650 calories during a 60-minute workout isn’t too bad.
-If you then add in steps taken and any other activities, using ellipticals for weight loss becomes a viable option.
+The average daily caloric intake for a moderately active 26-year-old woman is 2,600 calories (to maintain their weight).
+Estimating a weight of about 150 pounds, a 60-minute workout would burn about 650 calories.
+Adding in any other activities, such as steps taken or flights of stairs climbed throughout the day, ellipticals for weight loss may be a viable option.

 Benefits of cardio training

-Your elliptical weight loss plan can accomplish both of these suggested tasks.
+An elliptical weight-loss plan can accomplish both of these suggested tasks.

-Studies have also shown that this form of exercise can improve creativity in children; improve sleep, energy levels, hormonal balance, sexual function, and mental status in adults; increase blood flow to the areas of the brain that are responsible for cognitive functions (in all ages); and decrease the risk of type-2 diabetes, stroke, and cardiovascular disease.
+Studies have also shown that these forms of exercise can improve creativity in children; improve sleep, energy levels, hormonal balance, sexual function, and mental status in adults; increase blood flow to the areas of the brain that are responsible for cognitive functions (in all ages); and decrease the risk of Type 2 diabetes, stroke, and cardiovascular disease.